-Corrosion on the terminals is a different matter.
+Corrosion on the positive and negative terminals is a different matter.
 This kind of sulfation can be removed with a wire brush and a solution of baking soda in distilled water.
 Mix a quarter cup of baking soda with one and a half cups of distilled water, and apply this to the terminals.
-Let it soak for about five minutes, then use a stiff wire brush to scrub the terminals.
+Let it soak for about five minutes, then use a stiff wire brush to scrub both terminals.

-The two most important things to maintain flooded wet cell batteries are (1) Maintaining fluid level and (2) Preventing freezing.
+The two most important things to maintain flooded batteries are (1) Maintaining the fluid level and (2) preventing freezing.

-If your fluid leaks or evaporates, you can refill the unit with distilled water.
-Keep your battery stored in a warm, dry location to prevent the fluid from freezing.
+Both are easily achieved and worth the minimal effort.
+Firstly, if your fluid leaks or evaporates, refill the unit with distilled water.
+Secondly, keep your battery stored in a warm, dry location to prevent the fluid from freezing.
+Simple.

 Maintaining Battery Housing

-Unfortunately, if the housing becomes cracked, or otherwise compromised, this means you will have to replace the lead acid battery.
+Unfortunately, if the housing becomes cracked, or otherwise compromised, you will have to replace the lead-acid battery.
 There’s no recommended way to repair the housing of house batteries.

-Keeping your RV batteries clean can protect the housing.
+Keeping your batteries clean can protect the housing.
 You can clean the housing with the same baking soda solution that you used on the terminals.
 Don’t allow other chemicals or heated items to come in contact with the battery case.
-Also, keep RV batteries out of direct sunlight and UV rays, which can degrade the plastic of the housing.
+Also, keep them out of direct sunlight and UV rays, which can degrade the plastic of the housing.

 Maintenance on Battery Connections